How Regulating My Nervous System Enabled me to Recover From Long Covid

 Intro

-One of the commonalities people suffering from Long Covid experience, is being disconnected from their bodies.
-Instead they are in their head, obsessing over symptoms and trying to think their way to recovery.
 There are also some other common traits such as being analytical, Type-A personalities, perfectionists, solution driven, high achievers, people pleasers, being disassociated.
-Also there is often a commonality with upbringing - perhaps having parents with high expectations, or who couldn't emotionally connect with us, or physical trauma as we know it such as some kind of abuse.
+Also there is often a commonality with upbringing - perhaps having parents with high expectations, or who couldn't emotionally connect with us, or physical trauma as we know it such as some kind of abuse..

 So with these traits, there is a tendency to be disconnected from your body – to be honest I didn’t even really know what that meant.
 But actually, its about being aware of the sensations in your body and understanding the language of the nervous system.

 The physical symptoms you are experiencing are actually a message from your nervous system.
 It is trying to tell you something, and currently you’re not listening.
 I know this is a difficult concept to grasp.
+It would have made no sense to me a year ago.

 I don’t mean by this that it’s “all in your head” this isn’t about just thinking positive thoughts and magically getting better.
 It’s more about how your nervous system is responding to things.

 A key concept that it took me a while to wrap my head around was that my nervous system was actually trying to protect me by creating these symptoms.
-I know it doesn’t feel protective—it feels anything but!
+I know it doesn’t feel protective, it feels anything but!
 But it was my body’s way of saying, “Hey, something’s not right here!”
 Understanding that helped me stop fighting against my symptoms and start working with them.

 The question you need to ask yourself is ‘Does my nervous system feel safe?’
 Because that is the determiner as to whether you feel well or not.
 Healthy people have a nervous system that feels safe.
 And conversely unwell people have a nervous system that doesn’t feel safe.